hashkat/hashkat/docs/installation.md

     `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-    The type in the following commands to install the necessary packages and tools:
+    The type in the following commands to install the necessary packages and tools (make sure to click 'Install' in the prompt that appears after entering the first command):

     `xcode-select --install`

     `brew install cmake`

-    `brew install boost`

 1. You must now do a build of ***#k@*** on your computer by typing in the command: